qr-contest/qr-contest.github.io/docs/contests/print_download.md

 <div class="accordion-bar">Print/Download</div>
 ## Print/Download
-This section allows you to choose whether to output to an Auto generated PDF(s) for your Question(s) and Answers or to output PNG files (individual images per file) or to Avery© labels, or to manually layout a PDF .
+This section allows you to choose whether to output to an Auto generated PDF(s) for your Question(s) and Answers or to output PNG files (individual images per file) or to Avery© labels, or to manually layout a PDF, SVG, or STL (3d Printable) .
 You are allowed to print your contest so that you may test the voting.
 Until you launch your contest by paying for it, the results will only show the last vote scanned.
 So, if you have a question with 3 answers and you print a PDF out, you can test your campaign by scanning them one at a time and seeing the results.
 Each time you scan (no matter who scans), the prior result will be removed.
 You can think of this as a 'draft' mode where you are just testing your contest, but not really aggregating results.
 After testing and your're ready to launch/publish your contest, go to [Pay and Launch](#pay-and-launch)

 <p align="center" class="screen-shot">
 <img class="image-border" alt="print and download options" src="../../../assets/images/print_download.png">